Understanding stormwater

 Woronora River stormwater management plan - PDF - 879 KB

-Council’s approach to managing our catchments and waterways will be outlined in our Catchments and Waterways Strategy and Implementation Plan, due to be delivered by the end of June 2023.
+Council’s approach to managing our catchments and waterways will be outlined in our Catchments and Waterways Strategy and Implementation Plan, due to be delivered by mid 2025.

 The strategy will outline five principles for integrated urban water management: